Fortech’s CEO Speaks about Romania’s Perspectives in Software Outsourcing

 All the data compiled by the author suggests the outsourcing business will continue to grow in Romania in the near future inasmuch as the limited number of IT professionals permits.
 Managers of local IT companies lobbied the government to address the demand-supply gap with additional places in technical fields at colleges and universities.
 Politicians expressed their commitment to supporting the IT field with a variety of actions such as tax deductions for IT specialists, financing the development of IT innovation parks and supporting regional development and the development of new technologies.

-Fortech is a software services company headquartered in Cluj-Napoca, Romania.
-Employing more than 550 software engineers and growing, Fortech is one of the largest IT service providers in the region, repeatedly included in Deloitte rankings of the fastest growing technology companies in Central and Eastern Europe.
+Fortech is a software development company headquartered in Cluj-Napoca, Romania.
+Employing more than 600 software engineers and growing, Fortech is one of the largest IT service providers in the region, repeatedly included in Deloitte rankings of the fastest growing technology companies in Central and Eastern Europe.